xinyiguan/py2lispIDyOM/README.md

-# py2lispIDyOM: A Python interface for IDyOM
+# py2lispIDyOM: A Python package for IDyOM

 py2lispIDyOM is a Python package for the information dynamics of music ([IDyOM](https://github.com/mtpearce/idyom/)) model.